the1Riddle/the1Riddle/README.md

 <!---
 the1Riddle/the1Riddle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes...
+You can click the Preview link to take a look at your changes.
 --->